top of page

 The UX Problem Statement

 New users are having trouble finding the information they might need before entering a body measurement in the onboarding flow.
 This causes frustration for new users and leads to some of them abandoning the onboarding process altogether.
-This is affecting the revenue of the company because new users who end up abandoning the onboarding process are less likely to become returning users, who will eventually pay for the premium version.
+This is affecting the revenue of the company because new users who end up abandoning the onboarding process are less likely to become returning users.

 Design Solution: Removing the Findability Issues in the Onboarding Flow